matatk/agrip/audioquake/manuals/development-manual-part04.md

 3. Take your mod directory and put it in a new directory that has the name of your mod.
 If you are naming your mod directories with an appended version number (`jediquake37`, for example), the name you give to the parent directory should *not* include this (`jediquke`, for example).

-FIXME REF

 4. Construct an INI file for your mod in this parent directory, next to your mod's installation directory.
 The INI file should be called `qmod.ini`.
-For details of all available options, consult [Appendix B, *QMOD INI File Settings*](#ref-qmodini "Appendix B. QMOD INI File Settings").
+For details of all available options, consult [the `qmod.ini` file settings section](#qmod-ini).
 Here is an example, again taken from the *JediQuake* modification:

    ``` screen
    [general]